phoenixe-nuaa/info7255/README.md

 ## Requirements
 - Prototype demo 1
-    - Develop a Spring Boot based REST Api to parse a given sample JSON schema.
+    - Develop a Flask based REST Api to parse a given sample JSON schema.
     - Save the JSON schema in a redis key value store.
     - Demonstrate the use of operations like GET, POST and DELETE for the first prototype demo.
 - Prototype demo 2